alien4cloud/alien4cloud.github.io/documentation/1.1.0/devops_guide/dev_ops_guide.markdown

 ---
 layout: post
 title: Dev Ops Guide
 root: ../../
-categories: DOCUMENTATION-1.1.0
+categories: "DOCUMENTATION-1.1.0"
 parent: []
 node_name: devops
 weight: 500
+published: true
 ---

 This section contains reference to the TOSCA Simple profile in YAML specification as it is now supported in Alien.
 TOSCA is a standard specification that allow dev_ops and architects to define reusable components and topologies that can be easily ported across clouds and orchestrators.